-The No. 1 bestselling drill on Amazon is still just $99 — 45% off!
+Amazon's No. 1 bestselling drill is $99 — that's 45% off!
 Plus more DeWalt deals

 Sanding can take a lot of elbow grease, but it doesn't have to.
 This lightweight orbital sander weighs less than three pounds and is super easy to use.
 Effortlessly maneuver it across the surface of whatever you're sanding to eliminate rough spots in no time.

-One user called it the only sander you'll ever need.
-"You want a sander that works?
+One user called it "the only sander you'll ever need," and continued: "You want a sander that works?
 That is of high quality?
 That gets the job done each and every time?
 This is it.
 It doesn’t get much better than a DeWalt.
 Easy to swap out sandpaper and extremely friendly to use for both a beginner and expert sander.
 You cannot go wrong with this purchase — it's ready to go right out of the box!"

 Keep this compact inflator with you and never worry about a flat tire again.

 Filling a tire with air is often a game of trial and error, but this DeWalt tire inflator takes the guesswork out of it.
-With automatic shutoff and an LED light to help you see in dark conditions, this little guy makes it easy to get back on the road (or at least make it long enough to get to a repair shop.)
+With automatic shutoff and an LED light to help you see in dark conditions, this little guy makes it easy to get back on the road (or at least make it long enough to get to a repair shop).

-One user raved, "The DeWalt Inflator can run on three different power sources — battery, AC, and DC (with a car cigarette lighter adapter included).
+One user raved, "The DeWalt Inflator can run on three different power sources — battery, AC and DC (with a car cigarette lighter adapter included).
 The battery is compatible with other DeWalt tools in the 20 Volt line, so if you have even one other product (like a drill), it makes sense to be able to use the same batteries for multiple applications.
 I bought this primarily for airing up my car's tires when needed.
 This inflator makes it easy with its on-board tire pressure gauge (so you know what the pressure is before inflating).
 You can simply dial in the target pressure, hit the start button and the inflator does the rest automatically, turning off when the target pressure is reached."

-Never let yourself be intimidated by a mess again with this powerful, handheld wet-dry vac.
+Never be intimidated by a mess again with this powerful handheld wet-dry vac.

 Have you ever dropped a glass filled with liquid?
 It's a mess to clean up.
 You can't vacuum it up because it's wet, but you don't want to mop up a bunch of glass shards, either.
 Thanks to this DeWalt Hand Vacuum, you don't have to choose — it can handle both wet and dry messes with ease.

 "What a great tool.
 I often find myself in situations where I need to clean up a pile of debris, like sanded drywall plaster dust or other DIY remnants.
-I used to drag the full-sized shop vac around the house or used my Dyson (which I subsequently clogged with plaster like a dummy)," one shopper said.
+I used to drag the full-size shop vac around the house or used my Dyson (which I subsequently clogged with plaster like a dummy)," one shopper said.
+This, on the other hand, "fits great."

 If you have Amazon Prime, you’ll get free shipping on any of these tools, of course.
 Not yet a member?
 No problem.
 You can sign up for your free 30-day trial here.
 (And by the way, those without Prime still get free shipping on orders of $25 or more.)